Texas Franchise Tax Report Service & Filing Instructions

-It depends on how you choose to file.
+It depends on how you file.
 If you file online, you may submit the report with electronic signatures.
-If you choose to file by mail, you’ll need to provide original signatures.
+If you file by mail, you’ll need to provide original signatures.

 Where can I get more information about the State of Texas Franchise Tax Report filing?